 In 1992, Michael Jordan joined Magic Johnson, Larry Bird, Barkley, and others as “The Dream Team.”
-They were coached by former Lakers coach Pat Riley, who’d left L.A. after 1990.
-After considering a broadcast career before taking the Team USA job.
+They were coached by former Lakers coach Pat Riley, who’d left L.A. after 1990, after considering a broadcast career before taking the Team USA job.
 The Dream Team proceeded to storm through the competition, with Jordan the biggest star, of course.
 Gold was a certainty and they delivered, becoming cultural and Olympic icons in the meantime.
 Jordan became a rare two-time Gold Medal Olympian in basketball.

-There was shock before the ’92-’93 season, as coach Hubie Brown retired.
+There was shock before the ’92-’93 season when coach Hubie Brown retired.
 Faced with filling the vacancy shortly before the start of training camp, the Knicks scored a coup in hiring Pat Riley.
 Riley promised to bring a modified version of “Showtime” to New York, featuring the world’s greatest player.
 This didn’t go over well with Moses Malone, whom the Knicks promptly packaged with a first round pick and a couple of role players to Indiana for the unhappy Patrick Ewing.
 So the top two picks of the ’85 draft, who’d met twice in NCAA Title Games, were now united.

 Together, Jordan, Pippen, and Ewing dominated the NBA in 1992-93, setting a record by going 74-8, the greatest regular season in history.
 Then, they swept through the Eastern Conference playoffs, dispatching Barkley’s Bulls in the finals before going on to beat Hakeem Olajuwon’s Houston Rockets four games to one for a fifth straight championship.
 It seemed the Knicks’ dominance would never end.